kongling893/Conference-Organization-APP-UDACITY/README.md

 ## Task 3: Work on indexes and queries
 1. Create indexes
 2. Come up with 2 additional queries:
+	-  `ProfileForms` is added for the following two methods.
 	-  `getAttenderByConference(websafeConferenceKey)` -- Given a conference, return all attenders.
 	-  `getAttenderBySession(sessionSafeKey)` -- Given a session, return all users who are interested in this session.
 3. Solve the following query related problem

-Let’s say that you don't like workshops and you don't like sessions after 7 pm.
+Question: Let’s say that you don't like workshops and you don't like sessions after 7 pm.
 How would you handle a query for all non-workshop sessions before 7 pm?
 What is the problem for implementing this query?
 What ways to solve it did you think of?

+Answer: Since google datastore APIs only support one inequality filter for one property in a query, we can not get the result in only one query since in this question two properties need to be filtered.
+But we can seperate the query into two by performing twice filterings.

 ## Task 4: Add a Task